 This feature takes a look at how professionalism helps to build and maintain an ethical society, one that upholds the values of honesty, integrity and dependability.
 It explores the role professional bodies play in setting and upholding industry standards, and how professional development assists in the maintenance of those standards.
 It also looks at the role business schools are playing in professional development, and what skills will be needed in the future world of work.

-Read our exclusive cover story entitled THE FUTURE OF JOBS? | ...OR UNEMPLOYMENT AND THE BASIC GLOBAL WAGE by Dr Ivor Blumenthal, CEO, ArkKonsult, as well a host of other topical management articles written by professionals, consultants and academics in the June/July 2018 edition of BusinessBrief.
+Read our exclusive cover story entitled GRIT AND PURPOSE | FOUNDATIONS FOR EXPONENTIAL SUCCESS? by Mushambi Mutuma, Speaker and Leader in Entrepreneurship and Business, as well a host of other topical management articles written by professionals, consultants and academics in the December/January 2018/19 edition of BusinessBrief.